Protect Duty – are you prepared?

 • Consider and take forward ‘reasonably practicable’ protective security and organisational preparedness measures (for example staff training and planning for how to react in the event of an attack).

-Government publications regarding the Protect Duty suggest that without “legal compulsion”, counterterrorism security infrastructure and procedures are currently considered to be secondary priorities behind legal requirements such as workplace health and safety.
+Government publications regarding Martyn’s Law suggest that without “legal compulsion”, counterterrorism security infrastructure and procedures are currently considered to be secondary priorities behind legal requirements such as workplace health and safety.
 As such, though there is an emphasis on the avoidance of placing a disproportionate burden on organisations, this legislation will likely involve stringent enforcement through financial penalties and fines for those who consistently fail to meet their obligations.

 Recommendations